 Did you know?

 The pay gap widens the wealth gap: In other words, how much women are worth, or how much they own.
-Women own 32 cents on the dollar compared to men.
+Single women own 32 cents on the dollar compared to single men.
 And shockingly, single Black women and Latinas own less than two cents on the dollar compared to white men.13

 Families are on the front line